Cret123/The-Cyborg-Gadgets/README.md

 # The Watch Extension

 This repository contains a series of Arduino programs designed for a customizable multitool watch extension.
-While earlier models were made up of simple parallel circuits repeated many times, later more advanced models use a computer chip to transform an everyday watch a smart, multifunctional James Bond device.
+The watches are split into three generations.
+Generation 1 featured simple parrallel circuits on a soldering board.
+Generation 2 still retained the same circuit, however was built with wires rather than a prototype board.
+This enhanced its lifespan from roughly 3 weeks to more than 2 years.
+Now Generation 3 an arduino to transform an everyday watch a smart, multifunctional James Bond device, while suprisingly saving the amount of power used.

 ## Usage